VanAndelInstitute/lambdaR/README.md

 zip test.zip test.r
 ```

 Now we can deploy our function.
 Note the default timeout is 3 seconds which is not quite long enough for our runtime to load.
 We increase this to 10 seconds.
-Note also you will need to substitute the layer ARNs below with the actual ARNs returned by the [publish layer commands above](#push-layers-to-aws).
+(4 seconds is actually enough for this trivial example, but 10 will give more room for more complex functions.
+Very complex functions may require more time.
+The maximum execution time is 900 seconds.)Note also you will need to substitute the layer ARNs below with the actual ARNs returned by the [publish layer commands above](#push-layers-to-aws).

 ```